mgraffg/EvoDAG/README.md

 ## Quick Start ##

+There are two options to use EvoDAG, one is from the command line and the other is as a Library.

+### Using EvoDAG from the command line

 Let us assume one wants to create a classifier of iris dataset.
 The first step is to download the dataset from the UCI Machine Learning Repository